What does landlord insurance cover? While policies vary, the aim of landlord insurance is to protect your financial interests in buy-to-let property.

 Landlord Contents Insurance

 In general contents cover is less of a concern for landlords.
 However, many landlords do have a small amount of contents in a property such as carpets, curtains and furniture.
-These can add up to quite a large amount and so you should consider this when getting landlord insurance.
+Obviously the more contents you have the more you stand to loose in there was an insurable event, so you should consider whether to include contents cover when getting landlord insurance.

 At Emerald Life we provide £5000 of landlord contents insurance free with every policy.